rahi-lab/YeaZ-GUI/readme.md

 ### Install from PyPi

+This is the easiest way to install YeaZ and take around 10 minutes to install on a normal computer with internet connection.

 1. If you don't have conda or miniconda installed, download it from https://docs.conda.io/en/latest/miniconda.html.
 2. In the command line, create a virtual environment with python 3.9 with the command `conda create -n YeaZ python=3.9`.
 Then Activate the environment with the command `conda activate YeaZ`.
 3. Install PyTorch and cuda using `conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia`